Environment sensor

 Troubleshooting

-- Wrong temperature just after boot.
-The first sample seeds the EMA.
+• Wrong temperature just after boot.
+The first reading sets the baseline.
 Allow 30 seconds for the smoothed value to settle.